NemrudDemir/Homepage/README.md

 **Live: [Nemrud.de](https://nemrud.de/)**

-This repository contains my personal homepage using asp.net core application with razor pages, html, css and javascript (jQuery).
+This repository contains my personal homepage using asp.net core with razor pages, html, css and javascript (jQuery).
 Feel free to download and modify.
 You can check the [Issues](https://github.com/NemrudDemir/Homepage/issues) and  [TODO.md](https://github.com/NemrudDemir/Homepage/blob/master/TODO.md) for stuff to do.

 Comments and suggestions appreciated.